Wei-1/Legit/README.md

 ### Number:

 `+` will add the two numbers.
-If the first variable is a Number and the second variable is not, the compiler will throw an error.
+If the first variable is a Number and the second variable is NOT, the compiler will throw an error.

 ```php
 In: a = 1, b = 1;